top of page

 Best museums in Essaouira

-Bayt Dakira
+Beyt Dakira

-In Essaouira’s historic Jewish quarter is Bayt Dakira, or the "House of Memory,” which serves as a sacred space dedicated to preserving and honouring the legacy of the city's Jewish community.
+In Essaouira’s historic Jewish quarter is Beyt Dakira, or the "House of Memory,” which serves as a sacred space dedicated to preserving and honouring the legacy of the city's Jewish community.
 Through its curated exhibitions, the museum aims to illuminate the story of coexistence between Muslims and Jews that has long defined Essaouira's cultural fabric, beginning with a harmonious greeting "Shalom Aleykoum, Salam Lekoulam" that blends Arabic and Hebrew.

 Opening hours of Bayt Dakira: 9:30 am to 6:30 pm (closed Saturdays)